luhcas/Opencast-Matterhorn/docs/scripts/3rd_party/README.txt

 To compile new versions of 3rd party libraries/tools, scripts on this and underlying subdirectories must be executed.

-This can be done on two ways:
+This can be done in two ways:

 1. interactively